By the time we moved to Porto,

 By the time we left, I had no rage left for Portugal.

-Five moves in seven years.
+Three moves in four years.

 Boxes.
 Storage.